 What to Consider Before You Buy a Stock

-Learn how to research a company before buying stocks.
+Before you buy any stock research the company.
 Consider the business behind it.
 Do you know its story?
-Can it grow per your expectations?
+Can it grow as you expect it to?

 You've found a stock with a great history of real earnings growth—and it's on sale!
 You're ready to click your mouse to buy some shares.
 Everything's great, right?
 You're all set, right?

-The good news is that less than an hour of research help you answer that question.
-You've already ruled out thousands of stocks.
-Now you can choose between three or four good possibilities.
+Though all of this may sound complicated, an hour of research or less can help you answer "is this a good stock to buy right now?" for most of the stocks out there, especially if you've narrowed down your choices to three or four good possibilities.
 In an afternoon you can decide what you really should buy.
 Here's where your story lines come in.

 What's the market for the product or service?
 Is that market growing or shrinking?
 Are there similar markets to enter or leave?